thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Relative Power Levels.md

 Dudley is effectively a bubble in which Harry is detectable.
 This bubble extends to anyone that *Dudley* is paying attention to.
 Dudley (unfortunately for Harry) rarely pays any attention to teachers.

+> **Note**
+> Unfortunately, I need Dudley to do a fair amount of "Harry Hunting."
+He falls in that that 4% chance of a partial inheritance from just his mother.

 ### Evans